 Season the Chicken

 - Cut chicken into 1 inch chunks.
-Then seasonwith thyme, cassareep or soy sauce, grated garlic, brown sugar (or coconut aminos), salt, mustard, black pepper, Chinese 5 spice and ketchup.
+Then add to a large bowl along with thyme, cassareep or soy sauce, grated garlic, brown sugar (or coconut aminos), salt, mustard, black pepper, Chinese 5 spice and ketchup.
+Mix well, then set aside and let marinate while you prep your vegetables.

 Cook the Chicken

-- Add oil to a large skillet or wok on medium heat.
-When oil comes up to temperature add onions and cook until onions are translucent and soft.
-Then increase the heat to high.
+- Add large skillet or wok to medium heat.
+When it is hot add the oil.
+When the oil is hot add the onions and cook until the onions are translucent and soft.

-- Next, add seasoned chicken and sauté until chicken is fully cooked, stirring once or twice to ensure it doesn’t burn.
-If you are using bone in chicken, you can reduce the heat to medium-low, cover and let the chicken cook for 10-15 minutes.
+- Increase the heat to high and add the seasoned chicken.
+Cook the chicken stirring often until it is cooked all the way through (about 8 minutes) If you are using bone in chicken, you can reduce the heat to medium-low, cover and let the chicken cook for 10-15 minutes.

 Add the vegetables: Two Options

-- Add the vegetables (except for the pepper, green onions and cabbage) to the cooked chicken and cook for another 5 minutes, constantly tossing for even cooking
+- Add the vegetables (except for the pepper, green part of the scallions and cabbage) to the cooked chicken and cook for another 5 minutes, constantly stirring for even cooking.

 - Then add the peppers, granulated garlic, pinch of salt and remaining Chinese Five Spice and sauté for 2-3 minutes, then add the green onions and the cabbage.